rackerlabs/rackspace-how-to/content/rackconnect/how-to-programmatically-determine-the-rackconnect-v20-automation-status-of-your-cloud.md

 Servers API.

 To accomplish this, you follow the same process described in the "Obtaining the metadata information via the Cloud Servers API (examples)" section, but this time, you find the metadata key value `"rax_service_level_automation"`.
 This metadata key will have a value of Pending, In Progress, Complete, Build Error, or Authentication Error, depending on the current status of the Managed Operations post-build automation process.

-If you have any questions about RackConnect, Managed Operations, or this change, contact your Rackspace Support team.